Selection and ranking of applicants is based on the following criteria:

 International graduates must meet the requirements established by the Office of Graduate Medical Education at Baylor College of Medicine, as set by the Texas State Board of Medical Examiners and Immigration Services.
 They will also need to contact the Educational Commission for Foreign Medical Graduates for information regarding the paperwork process for students and graduates of foreign medical schools.
 Baylor College of Medicine requires international medical graduates to meet the terms for an Institutional Permit, as outlined by the Texas State Board of Medical Examiners and have the documents necessary for a J-1 visa.

-Baylor College of Medicine’s Neurosurgery interview season typically consists of three interview days during the months of November, December, and January however this year things will be different due to the College’s social distancing protocol.
+Baylor College of Medicine’s Neurosurgery interview season typically consists of two interview days during the months of December, and January however this year things will be different due to the College’s social distancing protocol.
 Once they have received an invitation, applicants will be able to interview virtually.
 For the current academic year, the virtual interview dates are as follows:

 One of the strengths of the program’s interview process is that it allows applicants to gain a better knowledge of the program in both a formal and informal setting.
 During the virtual interview process, applicants will be able to interact with current residents and faculty members.
 They will get the chance to hear from the program director and department chair and view presentations regarding the program, life in Houston, etc.

 Applicants would normally be given an in-person tour of our world-renowned facilities (including the surgical, clinical, research, and academic) but with current restrictions, that is not possible.
+Instead, they will experience the tour virtually and hear from our five site directors.

 Benefits and Stipends